jonasprobst/hoergrete/README.md

 - 1 single cell LiPo battery
 - a bunch of wires
 - a couple pieces of fabric
-- hot glue
+- lots of hot glue
-- and lots of time and patients
+- and a considerable amount of time and patients

 see the "datasheets" folder for more details on the components.
 All the drawings you need the lasercut your own device are in the "body" folder.